bytes47/Profile/README.md

 - **Local-first Applied AI**
 - **Clear, comprehensive documentation**

-My engineering philosophy?
+My systems philosophy?
 Build systems that are *robust*, *maintainable*, and *understandable* — even at 2 AM.

 ---